Why Your Vagus Nerve Deserves a Standing Ovation

 The Usual Suspects:

-😳 Allergies or sensitivities getting worse – Perfume, wine, dairy—everything is your enemy now.
+Allergies or sensitivities getting worse

 *** PSA PAUSE ***